 - Determination of eligibility for services or programs based on legislation, standards, regulations; policies and funding options

-- Develop individual patient centered care plans in collaboration with client/ Substitute Decision Maker and with other providers to address refugee health needs by utilizing information from the assessment, legislation, standards, regulations and policies
+- Develop individual patient centred coordinated care plans in collaboration with client/ Substitute Decision Maker and with other providers to address refugee health needs by utilizing information from the assessment, legislation, standards, regulations and policies

 - Implementation of the care plan, including monitoring and evaluation to ensure that the goals of the care plan are achieved